rekab/gdoormon/README.md

     - [ ] when nobody/somebody is home
     - [ ] when the door changes state
   - [ ] add a "manual-only" mode that requires a human to hit the button
+  - [ ] improve web interface
+    - [ ] make it pretty
+    - [ ] display and edit list of subscribers
+    - [ ] shows all current state
   - [ ] pylint
   - [ ] broadcast who comes home and last person who left
-    - [ ] register user name when registering (default to "user1", "user2", etc.)
+    - [ ] register user name when registering (default to hostname or "user1", "user2", etc.)
   - [ ] support rpi gpio
   - [ ] support dd-wrt
   - [ ] drop pololu+servo, use a wired relay